is the celebration of

 "Last Supper" - a Passover Seder feast of unleavened bread.

 Maundy Thursday, also known as Holy Thursday, commemorates the Last Supper, (the beginning of Holy Eucharist/communion), which is described in the Gospel of Luke, chapter 22.

 At the Last Supper with his disciples, Jesus breaks bread, saying, "This is my body," and pours wine, saying, "This is my blood."
 He then asks the disciples to "Do this in remembrance of me."

 Because Jesus instructs his followers to love and to serve, the term Maundy is derived from the Latin word for "command," and refers to Jesus' commandment to the disciples to "Love one another as I have loved you."

 Maundy Thursday is also associated with foot-washing.
-When someone entered a home, a servant of the household would wash their feet.
-Jesus washed the feet of the disciples, an act described in the Gospel of John, chapter 13, as a way of teaching them to be servants.
-A Eucharistic celebration often includes washing of feet in commemoration of Jesus teaching his disciples how to be come leaders through servitde.
+In Jesus' time, when someone entered a home, a servant of the household would wash their feet.
+At the Last Supper, Jesus washed the feet of the disciples - an act described in the Gospel of John, chapter 13 - as a way of teaching them to be servants.
+Eucharistic celebrations often include washing of feet in commemoration of Jesus teaching his disciples to become leaders through servitude.

 "He has risen.
 He has risen indeed!"